-498 Senior Seminar II (2)
+498 Senior Capstone II (2)

 Second semester of the research seminar emphasizing the writing process with additional research incorporated.
-Course taught by designated faculty member who will supervise the work with the assistance of the thesis advisor.
-Writing and Information Literacy competencies will be demonstrated through completion of the formal text.
+Course is taught by designated faculty member who will supervise the work with the assistance of the thesis advisor.
 Presentation of research required with integration of technology throughout.
 Prerequisites: LIT 497; senior standing or permission of department chair.
 Fall and Spring.